kasskianpoor/ExpenseShare/README.md

 2. **Change Directory:**

     - Using a terminal or command line, navigate to the folder where you extracted the zip file.
-    - If the name of the folder extracted from the zip file is `ExpenseShare-main`, rename it to `ExpenseShare`.
+    - If the name of the folder extracted from the zip file is `ExpenseShare-main`, rename it to `ExpenseShare` and then `cd ExpenseShare`.

 3. **Run the Backend Project:**

     - In the first terminal, run the backend project:
         ```shell
         cd APIExpenseShare
+        ```
+    - Ensure you have .NET SDK installed in your system by running the following command:
+        ```shell
+        dotnet --info
+        ```
+    - If you do not have .NET SDK install .NET SDK from [here](https://learn.microsoft.com/en-us/dotnet/core/sdk)
+    - After you are sure you have .NET SDK installed run this command:
+        ```shell
         dotnet run
         ```